jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 * The reason why CLI commands are executed once JBoss is up is because the configuration file that CLI commands will modify depends on the startup script (profile).
 In addition, note that is JBoss server is not up, the CLI interface is not available too
 * NOTE: After all startup scripts have been executed, the container perfoms a server reload automatically.
 It's NOT recomended to perform server reloads in the startup scripts.
 * IMPORTANT: These scripts are executed once JBoss server management interface is up.
 So if you extend this docker image and add a deployment in the <code>deployments/</code> directory, these scripts will be executed before your application is deployed
+* You can find some examples in the  [BPMS docker image](../xpaas-bpms-docker)

+**Deploy phase**

+After the configuration phase, where all configuration scripts have been executed, the container perfoms the deploy phase.

+In this phase, the <code>/jboss/scripts/jboss-appserver/startup/jboss-deploy.cli</code> CLI script is executed.
+By default this script only perform a server reload.
+You can override it in your container to perform your custom deploys after the reload command.

+NOTES:
+* You can find some examples in the  [BPMS docker image](../xpaas-bpms-docker)

 Experimenting
 -------------